Overweight baggage fees are fake. Get rid of them.

-Does the weight each traveler contributes to a flight make a huge difference in fuel or something?
-Does the fee exist to discourage folks from checking heavy bags that threaten the back muscles of the baggage handlers?
+Does the weight each traveler contributes to a flight make a huge difference in fuel costs?
+Does the fee exist to discourage travelers from checking heavy bags that threaten the back muscles of the baggage handlers?

-On an early morning flight to Fort Lauderdale, my checked bag was half a pound overweight.
-I’m ashamed to say this isn’t the first time I’ve over-packed.
-In the past, the ticketing agent has looked the other way if my bag was slightly over the limit.
-But today, I’d have to throw something out or pay a $100 fee.
+On an early morning flight to Fort Lauderdale, my checked bag was 0.5 lbs overweight.
+And while this isn’t the first time I’ve carelessly overpacked, ticketing agents in the past have looked the other way if a bag was barely over the limit.
+Today, I’d have to throw something out or pay a $100 fee.

-Because I didn’t have a carry-on or personal item with me, I chose to toss my ~1 pound cheap-o umbrella.
-It cost only a few bucks anyway.
-I could have even brought it as my personal item, but I didn’t want to hang around the airport carrying nothing but an umbrella like a lunatic.
+Because I didn’t have a carry-on or personal item with me, I chose to toss my 1 lb cheap-o umbrella.
+I could have just carried it through security as my personal item, but I didn’t want to hang around the airport carrying nothing but an umbrella like a lunatic.

 The fees must be an airline ploy to make a quick buck.